HomeWasp classificationExpeditionsLinksFigWebBiodiversity ExplorerPermits

 Platygastridae

-Platygastrid wasps of Africa and Madagascar
+Platygastrid wasps of the Afrotropical region

 (Life: Kingdom: Metazoa (animals); Phylum: Arthropoda; Class: Hexapoda; Order: Hymenoptera; Superfamily: Platygastroidea)